mikeygough/my-ACS-3330-Single-Page-Web-Applications/final-assessment.md

 The goal here is the get the number entered and make a request to swapi.dev and display the results.

+* A stretch goal is to use React Query you might consider that here.

 ### Displaying more information - 5

 After you have displayed the name expand your component to display more of the information provided by the Star Wars API.